vlsmensh/vlsmensh.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at Indiana University Bloomington.

+Whereas disregard and contempt for human rights have resulted

 **I am on the 2025-2026 academic job market.** You can reach me at [vlmenshi@iu.edu](mailto:vlmenshi@iu.edu)

 My **research interests** include: